MPAS-Dev/compass/test/_sources/developers_guide/cores.rst.txt

 Some configuration options will provide defaults for config options that are shared across the core (as is the case for the ``[vertical_grid]`` config section in the ocean core).
-But most config options for a configuration will typically go into a section with the same name as teh configuration, as in the example above.
+But most config options for a configuration will typically go into a section with the same name as the configuration, as in the example above.

 The ``__init__.py`` file for the configuration must define a ``collect()`` function that makes a list of test cases within the configuration.
-This list is made by calling the ``collect()`` functions of each test case.
-Returning to the ``example_compact`` configuration, the function :py:func:`compass.examples.test.example_compact.collect()` looks like this:
+This list is made by calling :py:func:`compass.testcase.add_testcase()`, passing in the module for each test case.
+Returning to the ``example_compact`` configuration, the function :py:func:`compass.examples.tests.example_compact.collect()` looks like this:

 .. code-block:: python

-    from compass.examples.tests.example_compact import test1, test2

     def collect():
         testcases = list()
         for resolution in ['1km', '2km']:
             for test in [test1, test2]:
-                testcases.append(test.collect(resolution=resolution))
+                add_testcase(testcases, test, resolution=resolution)

         return testcases